 Visit www.defenders.org to apply.

 All employees are required to satisfactorily perform the essential duties and responsibilities of their positions.
 The essential duties and responsibilities listed above are not intended to be construed as an exhaustive list of all responsibilities, duties and skills required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions of the job.

-Defenders requires employees who engage in in-person work activities, including business travel or onsite work, to be fully vaccinated against COVID-19.
+Defenders of Wildlife requires employees who engage in in-person work activities, including business travel or onsite work, to be fully vaccinated against COVID-19.
 An applicant (i) who is disabled or pregnant or who has a qualifying medical condition that contraindicates a COVID-19 vaccination or (ii) who objects to being vaccinated on the basis of a sincerely held religious belief, observance or practice may request an exemption from this vaccination policy.
 This determination will be made on a case-by-case basis and in accordance with applicable law.
 Any medical information concerning an applicant's disability will be treated as a confidential medical record in compliance with applicable federal, state and local laws.

 Please be advised this position is union-eligible.